 - Change out your air conditioning filter more frequently.
 Changing them on a regular basis will increase your unit’s effectiveness and reduce the chance of smells lingering in your house.

-- To remove a lingering kitchen odor that comes from a pungent vegetable like cauliflower or cauliflower, add a tablespoon of lemon juice to the cooking water or dish.
+- To remove a lingering kitchen odor that comes from a pungent vegetable like cauliflower or broccoli, add a tablespoon of lemon juice to the cooking water or dish.

 - Cook with the fan on.
 Ventilating the cooking process can eliminate lingering odors.
 If it is something super pungent, like a curry or cumin dish, try opening the windows as well.